Christ in 1 Timothy

 Christ Connection - Riches and the Kingdom

 Jesus taught more about money than almost any other single topic.
 "No one can serve two masters...
 Ye cannot serve God and mammon" (Matthew 6:24).
 When the rich young ruler asked how to enter the kingdom, Jesus did not say his riches were evil - He said: "Go and sell that thou hast, and give to the poor... and come and follow me" (Matthew 19:21).
-The question is not whether you have money, but whether you have made money a master.
-Christ calls you to be rich in Him, not in…
+The real question is whether you have made money a master.
+Christ calls you to be rich in Him.

 Open the chapter →